tetreis/zabbix-couchbase-template/README.md

     {$HDD_INDEX}    -> The ID of the hard disk (HDD) you want to monitor (Ex: 0) {$SSD_INDEX}    -> The ID of the SSD disk you want to monitor (Ex: 0)

-[] What can I monitor with this?
+[] Items I can monitor with this template
 =====

-*Note*: This is a translation work in progress.

-Follows a list of the monitoring items covered by this template.

 | Name | Key | Content |
 |:-----------|:------------|:------------|